MoonlightCapital/MoonlightBot-docs/README.md

 ## Support the Development of MoonlightBot

 MoonlightBot is run and maintained by volunteers, and is funded entirely by [Premium Subscriptions](./support/premium.md).
 These subscriptions help us fund hosting and give you great benefits, making them a fantastic way to support us.
-You can also help by [upvoting the bot](./support/upvote-moonlightbot.md) on bot lists or by [joining our team of testers, translators, and documentation writers](./support/volunteering.md).
+You can also help by [upvoting the bot](./support/upvote-moonlightbot.md) or by [joining our team of testers, translators, and documentation writers](./support/volunteering.md).

 ## Questions?
 Problems?